-Regular gym workouts boost energy, strengthen muscles, and improve flexibility and blood flow.
-A healthy diet is a necessary complement to achieve the desired results.
+Regular gym workouts boost energy, strengthen muscles, and improve flexibility and Gym Nutrition A healthy diet is a necessary complement to achieve the desired results.

 Eating a balanced mix of carbohydrates, proteins and fats is key to keeping energy levels high and supporting the body during exercise.
 Carbohydrates are a primary source of fuel for the muscles, while proteins promote muscle growth and repair.